Improving Aboriginal health

 As part of our commitment we have established:

-• an Aboriginal Health and Wellbeing Hub which works to raise awareness and advocate on behalf of Aboriginal and Torres Strait Islander patients to assist in providing culturally appropriate services and to achieve good health outcomes.
+- an Aboriginal Health and Wellbeing Hub which works across all our sites and services, to raise awareness and advocate on behalf of Aboriginal and Torres Strait Islander patients to assist in providing culturally appropriate services and to achieve good health outcomes

-• an Aboriginal Priority Care Committee which brings together multi-disciplinary staff and consumers to make sure that the right governance is in place for the network to deliver high quality services that meet community expectations.
+- the Yaitya Marnintyarla Kangka Committee, which is CALHN’s Aboriginal Priority Care Committee, bringing together multi-disciplinary staff and Aboriginal consumers to make sure that the right governance is in place for the network to deliver high quality services, that meet community expectations

-• an innovate Reconciliation Action Plan that will guide, support and hold us accountable as we uphold our values and make reconciliation a reality.
+- an Innovate Reconciliation Action Plan launched in May 2023, that will guide, support and hold us accountable as we uphold our values and make reconciliation a reality.

 Central Adelaide strives to build genuine relationships with Aboriginal and Torres Strait Islander peoples, ensuring consumers, staff and volunteers feel welcome and respected, have opportunities for meaningful consultation, and improved access to culturally inclusive and responsive health care services.